Our Mission: Enriching the lives of young people through music.

 AFA enriches the lives of young people through music.
 We accomplish this mission by:

-- Creating educational programs for young people in safe and respectful environments
+- Creating music education programs for young people in safe and nurturing environments

-- Committing to excellence in teaching, faculty and state-of-the-art collaborations
+- Committing to excellence in teaching, faculty and state-of-the-art initiatives

-- Leading collaborations that meet the needs of the arts education community
+- Leading collaborations that meet the needs of Houston’s arts education community

 AFA’s approach makes musical development and accomplishment a vehicle for academic learning, personal growth and community involvement—impacting many areas of our students’ lives.

 Each season, AFA serves over 3,000 young musicians, offers over 40,000 hours of classroom instruction, and presents nearly 50 free performances throughout the greater Houston metro area.
 AFA’s work in our community is divided into three main program areas: